 I used to have a peanut butter sandwich every day for lunch.
 Now, I have a piece of toast with peanut butter on it.
 So, a loaf lasts me twice as long.
 Another benefit to toasting it is that I eat more of it.
 I used to not eat the end pieces, and I also removed the side and bottom crusts.
 All of that would be saved in the freezer for the ducks.
 Now, I have more room in my freezer.

-My recent trial was milk.
+My recent trial was milk (pictured with a container of ice).
 I generally buy lactose-free milk because it has a longer expiration date than other milk.
 It’s a little more expensive, but I don’t have to throw away milk.
 A half-gallon normally lasts at least a month.
 A few months ago, I had to buy regular milk because the lactose-free was out of stock.
 I was told to freeze it in small portions so I put it in the containers I previously used for beef.
 I should have frozen more of it because the fresh milk spoiled five days before it’s listed date, and I had to throw away twenty-two ounces of milk (yes, I actually measured it because I wasn’t happy).
 I discovered that I needed to place the frozen milk in the refrigerator at least twenty-four hours before I wanted to use it.
 It worked great!
 The taste and texture were no different than fresh milk.
 At the beginning of this month, I stocked up on groceries so I could avoid shopping for a while.
-So, I bought two cartons of milk and froze one of them in seven little containers.
+So, I bought two cartons of milk and froze one of them in my little containers.

 Have you frozen something else that you didn’t buy already frozen?